JuergenLaw/ARGUS-Finance-System/README.md

-# Personal Financial Ledger Automation
+# Automated Personal Financial Reporting System

 An interconnected accounting network that links 12 individual monthly sheets to a central annual master dashboard using Google Apps Script.
 The system handles bi-directional currency switching, automated ledger formatting, and multi-workbook synchronization entirely in the background.